 BabyCenter, Zika and Free Basics

-When the World Health Organisation declared Zika a public health emergency in February 2016, we agreed with BabyCenter to add bespoke content to all relevant sites in Spanish (in Latin America) and English elsewhere.
-Within two weeks we had developed, translated and published a series of clearly written, easily actionable, practical information about the Zika virus and microcephaly.
+When the World Health Organisation declared Zika a public health emergency in February 2016, we agreed with BabyCenter to add bespoke content to all relevant sites, both in English, and in Spanish in Latin America.
+Within two weeks we had researched, developed, translated and published a series of clearly written, easily actionable, practical information about the Zika virus and microcephaly.

 Through us, BabyCenter was the first Facebook partner to publish bespoke information on the Zika virus on Free Basics.
 The response from users was unprecedented.